peterldowns/lggr/README.md

 outer(1)(2)(3)
 ```

+# Is it robust?

+Not *yet*.
+It's definitely still in the early days, so use at your own risk.
+I wouldn't put this into production right now, but it's been working fine for my toy projects.
+Please submit any bugs you find to the github tracker!

+Also, for the risk-averse, it ignores all errors when calling the `.log(...)` method.
+So if you seriously mess up, the worst thing that can happen is that you won't see a log message.
+For the less risk-averse, this can be overridden when the `Lggr` object is created.

 # What's next?
 I'm still working on text-sending and IRC/IM-writing log functions - maybe one of you could help?

 Also, I've sort of ignored the Unicode problem entirely.
 That needs to change.

+I'd also like to add serialization / loading of both `Lggr` objects and their configurations, for easier saving / loading.

 # Who did this?
 [Peter Downs.](http://peterdowns.com)